foldda/charian/README.md

 [^6]: The description and examples are given in C# syntax, but the illustrated methods can be easily translated to the Python and Java implementations which are also provided in this repo, and have identical functions.

-Charian is not just another data encoder or object serializer.
+Thus, Charian is not just another data encoder or object serializer.
 By making cross-program data exchange much simpler and more flexible, programs and devices can connect to each other and work collaboratively, and play-part in an eco-system of distributed solutions that leverage the technology.

 <!--- TABLE OF CONTENTS --->
 # Table of Contents